 Through your coursework, you will learn how to

-- Apply analytical theories, methodologies, and techniques to gain a broad understanding of the challenges of analysis and its role in providing warning and situational awareness and supporting policy makers and decision makers
+- Apply analytical theories, innovative methodologies, deep learning, and intelligent automation and artificial intelligence to gain a broad understanding of the challenges of analysis and its role in providing threat warning indicators and situational awareness in supporting policy makers, decision makers, and military personnel

-- Assess counterintelligence, foreign espionage, violent extremism, and emerging asymmetric threats to national security
+- Assess counterintelligence, foreign espionage, cyber and insider threats, violent extremism, and emerging asymmetric threats to national security

-- Apply leadership principles, risk assessments, and threat mitigation strategies to assess the unique challenges facing intelligence community leaders
+- Apply leadership principles, risk assessments, and threat-mitigation strategies to the unique challenges facing intelligence community leaders

 In past projects, students have had the opportunity to

-- Conduct a scholarly study of a problem or issue related to intelligence composed of purposeful research, a literature review, writing, analysis, and the defense of conclusions and proposals
+- Conduct a scholarly study of a problem or issue related to intelligence composed of purposeful research, a literature review, writing, analysis, solutions to complex problems, and the defense of conclusions and proposals

-- Discuss the latest issues in national intelligence management such as intelligence reform and reorganization, information sharing, strategic partnerships, adaptive planning processes, workforce management, collection and persistent surveillance, asymmetric threat mitigation, and the emergence of cyber espionage.
+- Discuss real-world issues in national security, such as intelligence reform and reorganization, information sharing, strategic partnerships, adaptive planning processes, technology infusion, workforce management, collection and persistent surveillance, asymmetric threat mitigation, and the emergence of cyber threats and espionage

 - Analyze studies of various laws and executive orders related to insider threats, the debate over national security and civil liberties, legal authorities, judicial authorization, and intelligence oversight